Amiga Logo

 Next Gen Amigas

 When I think of Next Gen Amigas, I think of the New PPC powered machines running OS4 that are produced today.
-Next Gen also includes MorphOS and AROS, but I'm not well versed in those OS requirements other than to say the X5000 seems to be well suited for both OS4 and MorphOS.
+Next Gen also includes MorphOS and AROS, but I'm not well versed in those OS requirements other than to say the X5000 and 1222+ are the most powerful NG machines and are well suited for both OS4 and MorphOS.

-With that in mind, the choices today for a brand new Amiga appear to be the X5000 powerhouse and the slightly more affordable SAM systems.
+With that in mind, the choices today for a brand new Amiga appear to be the 1222+, X5000, and the slightly more affordable SAM systems.

-This blog post can help you can find a reseller.
+This blog post can help you can find an NG reseller.

 68000/Classic Amiga Picker flow chart